Title and statement of responsibility area

 Terms governing use, reproduction, and publication

 The history of Ship Harbour (Anglican) Parish (originally Eastern Shore Parish) began in 1821 when Rev. John Burnyeat, a travelling missionary with the Diocese of Nova Scotia, first visited the area in an effort to locate and minister to the isolated members of the Church.
 The area had been visited before, however, by Bishop Charles Inglis in 1805 during an unofficial visit to East Ship Harbour, where his vessel had stopped for fresh water.
 During Rev. Burnyeat's visit, he observed that there were seventeen families living in Ship Harbour and he held Divine Service for them in a private home, as there was no church.
 In 1831, Rev. John Stevenson first came to visit.
 He had great influence on the people of Ship Harbour, as they still had no resident clergyman, and he encouraged them to erect a church.
 Each family contributed the costly sum of about four or five pounds, and by 1833 the people of Ship Harbour had completed the building, located near the old cemetery on the east side of the road, just north of the present church.
 The new church was consecrated by Bishop John Inglis (son of Bishop Charles Inglis) in 1834 during his first regular visit.
 The church was named St. Stephen's, in honour of Rev. John Stevenson, who had encouraged them to build it.
 The parish came to include St Stephens (Ship Harbour), St James (Upper Lakeville), St John's (Oyster Pond), and St Matthew's (Owl's Head).
 In 2010, in the face of financial struggles in Ship Harbour Parish and an abundance of clergy leaders in Musquodoboit, the two parishes decided to unite and today operate as the Anglican Parishes of Ship Harbour and Musquodoboit.
-Their churches include St Thomas (Musquodoboit Harbour), St James (Head of Jeddore), St John's (Oyster Pond), St Stephen's (Ship Harbour), and St Matthew's (Owl's Head).
+Their churches include St James (Head of Jeddore), St Thomas (Musquodoboit Harbour), St James (Upper Lakeville), St John's (Oyster Pond), St Stephen's (Ship Harbour), and St Matthew's (Owl's Head).
+All are still in use, although services now alternate on a weekly basis between the two parishes.
+St George's (Ostrea Lake) had also been a part of the Parish of Musquodoboit, but it has since been deconsecrated and torn down.

 Standard number area